hakimnazry24/Block-Israel-Product-Chrome-Extension/README.md

 ## 🌟 Purpose

-Shopee Boycott Buddy is here to:
+The extension is here to:

 * ❌ Block products from boycotted brands.
 * 👀 Make it super easy to see which items to skip.